 - Improved radar-derived rainfall rates for use in food warning operations; and

-- Enhanced tracking of the location and strength of wind changes also benefits aviation, detection of plague locust migrations, firefighting
+- Enhanced tracking of the location and strength of wind changes also benefits aviation, detection of plague locust migrations, firefighting and other emergency services.

 The long-term benefits of installing the Doppler radars will provide economic, social and environmental benefits for over 170,000 people as well as provide benefits of over $156 million over the next 20 years, including;